Raygrantite: Physical properties

 Raygrantite is a colorless, transparent mineral that occurs in bladed crystal structures.
 This bladed structure has striations parallel to the C-axis.
 Its luster is vitreous, which means it looks similar to glass.
 Raygrantite on the Mohs hardness scale is a three, which is .5 softer than a penny.
 It exhibits brittle tenacity and has good cleavage along the {120} plain.
 This mineral also has characteristic fishtail twinning along the {121̅} in addition to a twin axis along the {010}.
 This mineral's recorded density is 6.374 g/cm^{3}.

 Optical properties

 Raygrantite is transparent with a vitreous luster.
 It is biaxial positive, which means it will refract light along two axes.
 The mineral's 2V_{meas.} 76° (2) and 2V_{calc.} 85°.
 The refractive indices are: nα= 1.915(7) nβ= 1.981(7) nγ= 2.068(9).
 Dispersion is strong, v < r.
 Raygrantite also exhibits absorption spectra of Z>Y>X.

 Chemical structure

 Raygrantite is isotypic with iranite and hemihedrite.
 When looking at the chemical structure of the iranite mineral group, there are 10 symmetrically independent non-H cation sites.
 Of these sites, five are filled by lead Pb2þ (Pb1, Pb2, Pb3, Pb4, and Pb5).
 Then three are filled by S6þ (S1, S2, and S3).
 Finally, one of the sites is filled by Si4þ, and the last is filled by Zn2þ.
-Raygrantite is composed of layers of tetrahedron and octahedron joined together by lead ions.
+Raygrantite is composed of layers of tetrahedron and octahedron joined by lead ions.